sinzlab/datajoint-link/docs/entity_states.md

 The `pulled`, `processed` and `deleted` events are triggered by the application, whereas the `flagged` and `unflagged` events are triggered by the source side directly by modifying the persistent data.
 The `flagged` and `unflagged` events are also not associated with activities for the same reason.

 ## Processes
-Unshared entities can be pulled from the source side into the local side and once they are pulled they can be deleted from the local side.
+Unshared entities can be pulled from the source side into the local side and once they are shared they can be deleted from the local side.
 Activated and received entities are currently undergoing one of these two processes.
 The name of the specific process is associated with entities that are in the aforementioned states.
 This allows us to correctly transition these entities.
 For example without associating the process with the entity we would not be able to determine whether an activated entity should become a received one (pull) or an unshared one (delete).

 ## Persistence